 As mentioned in the last paragraph of Sec.
-II, it is possible to enforce an Ising-like geometry in the R180° $\{1\bar{1}0\}$ case by imposing an initial inversion symmetry about an atom in the center of the FDW and preserving this symmetry during relaxation.
-When we apply our first-principles calculations including this symmetry constraint, we arrive at a configuration like that shown in Fig. 8(a-b), which is Ising-like in the sense that $P_r = P_t = 0$ in the center of the wall.
-However, $P_t$ has substantial excursions away from zero, with the polarization path following an S-like curve in $(P_r, P_t)$ space, as can be seen clearly in Fig. 8(a).
+II, it is possible to enforce an Ising-type geometry in the R180° $\{1\bar{1}0\}$ case by imposing an initial inversion symmetry about an atom in the center of the FDW and preserving this symmetry during relaxation.
+When we apply our first-principles calculations including this symmetry constraint, we arrive at a configuration like that shown in Figs. 8(a) and 8(b), which is of Ising type in the sense that $P_r = P_t = 0$ in the center of the wall.
+However, P_t has substantial excursions away from zero, with the polarization path following an S-like curve in (P_r, P_t) space, as can be seen clearly in Fig. 8(a).